-Allison Wheeler is a 2020 graduate of the MAEUS program and is currently completing her research on populism for her master's thesis project.
-She is a 5 year BA/MA student, a 2019-2020 FLAS Fellow, and has been a Graduate Research Assistant for the EUC since 2019.
+Allison Wheeler is a 2020 graduate of the MAEUS program and successfully defended and completed her research on populism for her master's thesis project.
+She was a 5 year BA/MA student, a 2019-2020 FLAS Fellow, and held the position as Graduate Research Assistant for the EUC from Spring 2019-Spring 2020.
+Post-graduation, Allison was chosen to be a part of the inaugural class of Illini Science Policy Fellows and will be working with the Illinois Department of Innovation and Technology over the next year.

 In 1-2 sentences, can you tell us more about your MAEUS thesis topic?